larsimmisch/lua-table/README.md

 Parse stringified lua-table.\
 If the input can't be parsed or violates the rules set with options an error will be thrown.\
 The return type depends on given input.

+Array indices start at 1 in lua and at 0 in javascript.\
+Because of this indices are decremented when a table is converted to an array.\
+If numeric indices are converted to an object (e.g. with mixed key types) indices will not be decremented.

 **Options**
 - `emptyTables` (type: `"object" | "array"`; default: `"object"`)